andrear1494/andrear1494/README.md

 ## 🚀 About Me
 🎓 Graduate of the LSE Data Analytics Postgraduate Programme
 🔍 Passionate about uncovering actionable insights and solving complex problems through data
-💼 Hands-on experience in data analysis, visualization, and decision-making
+💼 Hands-on experience in data analysis and visualization to support decision-making
 💡 Strong background in **Python, Excel SQL, Tableau, SPSS**, with a deep interest in machine learning and AI

 🔧 **Technical Skills**: